 Why most offshore banks won't let you open an account>/h3>

 All these rules have made offshore bank not even want U.S. customers.

 They're not taking U.S. customers.
 Why are they taking mine?

 Most foreign banks regard a properly done trust as a different person than the actual individual making the deposit.
-If they have a problem with the trust, they' should be willing to take an account from an LLC or offshore entity owned by an offshore trust.
+If they have a problem with the trust, they should be willing to take an account from an LLC or offshore entity owned by an offshore trust.
 Procuring an account is difficult and we can help you with that.

 Secret offshore bank accounts do not exist anymore.

-Offshore banks have good secrecy when it comes to individuals and civil litigation but secrecy is dead when it comes to the U.S. government.
+Offshore banks have good secrecy when it comes to individuals and civil litigation, but secrecy is dead when it comes to the U.S. government.

-If you have a secret, unreported offshore bank account, you are waiting time bomb about to explode.
+If you have a secret, unreported offshore bank account, you are a waiting time bomb about to explode.
 The ultimate result may be spending some prison time.
 If you do have an unreported offshore account take care of it.
 Come clean.
 Report it.

-Get an expert to help you with it and get somebody well respected because you don’t want to go to jail.
+Get an expert to help you with it, and get somebody well-respected because you don’t want to go to jail.
 It's considered a serious crime now.
 The final point I wanted to make about offshore bank accounts is always report your accounts to Uncle Sam.